 The Preface

 Marble Peak has been a long-term goal.
-But what’s the catch, you ask?
-The mighty South Fork Stillaguamish River that’s in the way between us and the summit.
+Until now, the mighty South Fork Stillaguamish River stood between us and the obscure summit.
 It makes sense why visitors to this peak have been few and far between.

 Last time we came with an inflatable raft and planned to cross the river in one try.
-But I knew something wasn’t right when I stepped inside the boat.
-I didn’t think to include my gear weight, and the water was trickling in fast!
+But I’d forgotten to factor in my weight and realized it when I stepped inside the boat.
+Since the water was trickling in fast, I decided to return later.

 See more trip photos here.